jchacks/robots/README.md

 * Add interrupt current command stack.
 * Impelement movement as a proper stack of commands that have decreasing amounts.
 * Remove bullets on round end
+* Abstract out the canvas drawable setup and resizing to a canvas class